 Calculating your NPS is easy enough once you’ve conducted the survey, but you may find yourself wondering just how good or bad your score is.
 Although it’s extremely unlikely you’ll reach either the lowest possible score (-100) or the highest (100), knowing the ratio of your satisfied and unsatisfied customers can help you improve.

-Generally, a good NPS may mean different things in different niches, so your best bet is to compare your NPS to that of your competitors.
+Generally, a good NPS may mean different things in different niches.
+So your best bet is to compare your NPS to your competitors’.
 This will give you a clear idea of how you are doing and whether you need to put some extra effort into customer satisfaction and customer loyalty.

 Other than that, any score below zero is always considered poor, since it means that most of your customers are unsatisfied and are, therefore, detractors.